api3dao/vitepress-docs/docs/explore/dapis/OEV.md

 trigger oracle updates, creating a lower latency and more robust liquidation process.

+### Revenue for DeFi protocols

 Within derivative protocols, arbitrage and frontrunning of oracle updates can seriously affect your LPs ability to earn profit, and force you to impose higher fees on your users.
 OEV data feeds can help improve LP profitability by auctioning off the arbitrage opportunities and returning this value to your dapp.
-This can allow you to attract more liquidity and provide lower fees to traders, thus driving more volume to your dapp.
+This can allow you to attract more liquidity and provide lower fees to traders, thus driving more volume to your dApp.

 ::: info Read more